lsoft/CHD/MailRu.Cloud.WebApi/readme.txt

-This code based on original code had taken from https://github.com/erastmorgan/Mail.Ru-.net-cloud-client
+This code based on the original code had taken from https://github.com/erastmorgan/Mail.Ru-.net-cloud-client